MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 - **ImageDisplayed** (**Show image** in the properties panel): Determines whether the component displays the image.
 When set to **On**, rectangles are displayed around field values detected in the image.

-  Three different colors can be used to draw the rectangle depending on the confidence level:
+  Three colors can be used to draw the rectangle depending on the confidence level:
   - **Red**: Confidence level is between 0 percent and 39 percent.
   - **Orange**: Confidence level is between 40 percent and 59 percent.
   - **Blue**: Confidence level is between 60 percent and 100 percent.